 Introduction to Service Activation Testing for Data Transport Networks

 Service Activation Testing (SAT) standards have been in place for many years.
 The classical RFC2544, for instance, was already defined in 1999 and its successor Y.1564 was standardized in 2011.
 They certainly have been used since then for verification of network performance and quality, but it is only with the recent focus on user experience that the usage of these test methodologies has exploded.
-Service providers want to proactively ensure that the connectivity to a business site or base station site is okay and that expectations are met before going live with the site.
+Service providers want to proactively ensure that the connectivity to a business site or base station is okay and the expectations are met before going live.
 In this blog, we will introduce the major methodologies for service activation testing and show some of the use cases.

 Understanding Service Activation Testing

 SAT involves a series of tests to verify the functionality, performance, and reliability of a network service.
 These tests are typically conducted in a live network for site verification.
-The goal is to identify and rectify any issues before the service is fully deployed.
+The goal is to identify and rectify any issues before the service is handed over to production.

 There are multiple drivers for the SAT.
 Troubleshooting performance issues with the network is the most obvious one, but nowadays also proactively verifying business services and mobile site roll-outs are increasing in importance.
 Also, regulatory bodies are requiring more and more reporting of user experience-related KPIs and part of those KPIs are related to SAT.